abyrvalg/ServerQuery/README.md

 # webQL

 WebQL is simple library which allows us to use queries to get things on web.
-## How to install
-npm install webql --save

 ## How to use